 The Green Parent

 This environmentalist is here solely to remind you that you and your loved ones are killing the planet with your plastic sandwich bags and disposable water bottles.
-They’re asking that going forward, you wrap your child’s lunch in palm fronds and refrain from idling in pick-up or drop-off lines.
+They’re asking that going forward, you wrap your child’s lunch in palm fronds and refrain from idling in the pick-up or drop-off lines while your child is getting their now-required daily temperature check.
 Thank you, and we’re doomed.

 This parent is busy memorizing the class email list so they can contact you later and try to sell you essential oils — or better yet, rope you into selling them.